 In case you’re curious, babies don’t just shove objects into their mouths to drive you crazy—there is a real, developmental need for them to do it.
 “Mouthing”, as child development experts call it, is one of the main ways babies learn about new objects.
 Yes, they can pick up that block and feel it with their hands, bang it on the floor to hear what noise it makes, but they also have a basic, curious need to then lick the shit out of it.
 It’s a very normal and healthy, albeit kinda gross, way babies explore the world.
 There are even some theories that babies naturally build up their immune system by mouthing objects to introduce new viruses and bacteria to their system.
 So all around, mouthing is great.

-The problem is these tiny babies have no common sense.
-So if they find a coin or a paper clip on the floor then it’s fair game to shove in the old pie hole.
-That’s when we, as parents, have to seriously step-up our baby-proofing game.
-A baby’s windpipe (trachea) is about the width of a drinking straw so it doesn’t take much to get it clogged up.
+The problem is these tiny babies have no common sense, and a baby’s windpipe (trachea) is about the width of a drinking straw so it doesn’t take much to get it clogged up.
+If they find a coin or a paper clip on the floor then it’s fair game to shove in the old pie hole.
+That’s when we, as parents, have to seriously step-up our baby-proofing game, and really analyze all the potential choking hazards that can easily be found around the house.

 (both fridge magnets and toy magnets): In addition to being a choking hazard, if successfully swallowed, two powerful magnets will find each other in the digestive track by tearing holes through a child’s bowels, small intestine, etc. Very bad news.

 The worst offenders are those tiny, round button lithium batteries that come in toys, remotes, and musical greeting cards.
 They basically look like candy.
-They can cause choking and, if swallowed, one of those tiny magnets can get caught in body tissue and cause a severe chemical burn.
+Not only are they a choking hazard, but if swallowed, one of those tiny magnets can get caught in body tissue and cause a severe chemical burn.

 So fun and pretty, but when they burst the pieces go flying and, if inhaled, the latex can perfectly conform to the opening of the trachea.
 No bueno.